fatihcifter/FortuneFrontend/README.md

 A new Flutter project.

 It uses  FortuneBackend [api for](https://github.com/fatihcifter/FortuneBackend) project for backend.
-Still progressing
+Still progress

 ## Getting Started